 The Company's accounts receivable from third-party payers are recorded net of estimated contractual adjustments and allowances from third-party payers, which are estimated based on the historical trend of the Company's facilities' cash collections and contractual write-offs, accounts receivable aging, established fee schedules, relationships with payers and procedure statistics.
 While changes in estimated reimbursement from third-party payers remain a possibility, the Company expects that any such changes would be minimal and, therefore, would not have a material effect on the Company's financial condition or results of operations.
 The Company's collection policies and procedures are based on the type of payor, size of claim and estimated collection percentage for each patient account.
-The operating systems used to manage the Company's patient accounts provide for an aging schedule in 30-day increments, by payer, physician and patient.
 The Company analyzes accounts receivable at each of the facilities to ensure the proper collection and aged category.
 The operating systems generate reports that assist in the collection efforts by prioritizing patient accounts.
 Collection efforts include direct contact with insurance carriers or patients and written correspondence.